-Average length in hours
+Average Length in Hours

 After adventuring in the Climber, the Book Loft is a great spot to take a break and cozy up for a good story.

-Bring your own food and/or drinks
+Bring your own food and drinks

-Guests are welcome to bring their own food or beverages to eat in designated areas.
+Food is available for purchase at the Cafe, and guests are welcome to bring their own food or beverages to eat in designated areas.
 Hot beverages are not allowed, and cold drinks should be in a plastic container with a secure, screw-top lid.